junxit/us-congress-bills-112/metadata.md

 - 2011-10-03 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
 - 2011-10-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6475)
 - 2011-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6475)
+- 2011-10-04 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.